cxsserole/SQL/README.md

 ## Welcome!

 #### This repository hosts examples of SQL I've written.
 Sit back, relax, and enjoy your perusal.
-Please reach out if you have any questions.
+Please reach out if you have any questions: <br> cassandratilleman@gmail.com